IgualadaSat/Cansat2024_groundstation/README.md

 ## How to use

 On Bash: `chmod +x compile.sh` and `./compile.sh` or `node server.js`.
 On Bach: `node server.js` or make a .bat yourserf, silly windows user :)

+You can allso use it without node.
+Just opening the index.html file on the browser.
+However, the light theme wouldn't work properly, like other functionalities as well.